chandra1sekar/data-engineering/syllabus/slides.md

   - Pipeline Context [lecture]

 7.2 Where did the data come from?
+  - APIs
+  - Web scraping
+  - Stuff gets emailed to you in .xlsx files
+  - BI interfaces
+  - Datastore (static vs dyanmic)

+7.3 What do you want to know about the data you get?
   - Context setting question [question]
   - Lineage [lecture]
   - Metadata